 When was the last time you detached yourself from your busy work life and really thought about your employees?
 Are they satisfied with their work-life balance?
 Do they get along with their coworkers?
 Do they feel fulfilled?
 Are they happy?

 Employee happiness seems like a no-brainer.
 However, I don’t think I’m the only one who knows that some bosses take it for granted, most likely because it’s so obvious.
 Let’s take a quick look at the benefits of having happy employees are.

 Why have happy employees?

-- Security and stability: Happy employees are less likely to call in sick, both because happiness and laughter stimulate the immune system and because they don’t dread going to work.
+Happy employees are less likely to call in sick, both because happiness and laughter stimulate the immune system and because they don’t dread going to work.
 In turn, since they are more likely to stay at your company longer, your turnover rates get lower and lower.
-Having long-term, healthy, and energetic employees is far preferable to the constant scramble for talent, right?
+Having long-term, healthy, and energetic employees are far preferable to the constant scramble for talent, right?